ocindykim/ocindykim/README.md

 # Gippeum's Portfolio: a software engineer
 <!-- <img src="https://thumbs.dreamstime.com/b/click-button-hand-pointer-clicking-here-web-isolated-website-finger-cursor-stock-vector-161010045.jpg" alt="My Image" width="300">
  -->
-Hello!
-I am Gippeum Kim, a software engineer with expertise in bigdata analysis and web development.
-I am generally interested in [내용], and I love chanllenging myself and new opportunities to learn. [부가내용]
+Hello, and welcome to my portfolio!
+I am Gippeum Kim, a software engineer with focus on bigdata analysis and web development.
+I graduated from the University of Wales, Aberystwyth with a degree in Marketing, and have since completed an AI/Bigdata analysis course through Multicampus.
+I am excited to share with you some of the projects I have worked on and the skills I have acquired throughout my career.
+I love chanllenging myself and new opportunities to learn.

 ## CONTACT